Mediterranean Europe — Timeless destinations for travelers over 50

 Santorini

 The world's most photographed island.
-Accessible cable car, flat beach villages, and stunning caldera views — with honest advice on what to expect.
+Accessible cable car, flat beach villages, and clifftop caldera views — with honest advice on what to expect.

 🏺